lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Provisioning Webpage

-Web content hosted at the IdP's *provisioning* url is designed to be loaded in a hidden iframe, and communicate with the content that loads it via an API supplied either by the browser or by a javascript shimwhen browser support isn't available.
+Web content hosted at the IdP's *provisioning* URL is designed to be loaded in a hidden iframe, and communicate with the content that loads it via an API supplied either by the browser or by a javascript shim when browser support isn't available.
 The API used by the provisioning page includes the following functions:

     // A function invoked to fetch provisioning parameters, such as
-    // eamil and desired certificate duration.
+    // email and desired certificate duration.
     navigator.id.beginProvisioning(function(email, cert_duration_s) { });

-    // cause the browser to generate a keypair, cache the private key
+    // cause the browser to generate a key-pair, cache the private key
     // and return the public key for signing. navigator.id.genKeyPair(function(pubkey) { });